Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning: Methods

 \section{Methods}

-To fill the gap, we introduce the return discrepancy scheme \cite{janner2019trust} into the COMRL setting and find that maximizing $I(Z;M)$ can be interpreted as consistently raising the lower bound of the expected return for a given policy conditioning on the optimal task representation (Section \ref{sec:explain_prior}).
-Further, after scrutinizing this optimization process, we argue that it ignores the impacts of task representation shift, which may lead to performance improvement collapse.
-We then turn to use the framework of performance difference bound to consider task representation shift explicitly.
-We theoretically prove that it is possible to achieve monotonic performance improvements by reining task representation shift, thereby showcasing the advantage against prior works (Section \ref{sec:representation shift}).
-To make it practical, we derive an optimization problem concerning task representation shift and use the simplest algorithm to instantiate it (Section \ref{sec:practical_impl}).

-We first introduce the Lipschitz assumption for the following use.
-Lipschitz-based assumptions are widely adopted in both model-free RL \cite{song2019efficient, ghosh2022provably} and model-based RL \cite{ji2022update, zhang2023how}. \begin{assumption} The policy function is $L_z-$ Lipschitz with respect to some norm $||\cdot||$ in the sense that
+We first introduce a Lipschitz assumption, a widely used technique in both model-free~\citep{song2019efficient, ghosh2022provably} and model-based~\citep{ji2022update, zhang2023how} RL frameworks. \begin{assumption} The policy function is $L_z-$ Lipschitz w.r.t some norm $||\cdot||$ in the sense that

 \end{assumption}